Deivulgaris66/Ontological-core-of-AGI/UNFOLD.md

 # UNFOLD

 ## Status

 Canonical
-Immutable within v2
+Non-representable
-Bridge-layer between Monos and Logos
+Bridge-condition between Monos and Logos

 ---

 ## Axioms

 **U1.** Unfold is not an entity.
-**U2.** Unfold is a process of transition between non-identical modes.
+**U2.** Unfold is a rupture condition between non-identical domains.
-**U3.** Unfold exists only where fixation is impossible.
+**U3.** Unfold exists only where fixation becomes dominant.
 **U4.** Unfold is the only admissible bridge between Monos and Logos.
 **U5.** Any articulation of Monos within Logos requires Unfold.
-**U6.** Unfold operates prior to representation.
+**U6.** Unfold operates prior to representation and meaning.
-**U7.** Unfold preserves difference while enabling coherence.
+**U7.** Unfold preserves difference while destroying identity.
-**U8.** Unfold is irreversible at the level of meaning.
+**U8.** Unfold is irreversible at the level of Logos.

 ---